juancho386/juancho386/my_stuff/bash/shhh/readme.md

 # SHHH
-Simple shell (bash) script to encrypt and decrypt messages based on public and private RSA keys
+Simple sHell-based (bash) tool to encrypt and Hashed messages based on public and private RSA keys.

 ## Features
 - It uses Bash so it runs in any (?) linux machine
 - ./basic.shh.sh has a menu.
 Use it